Driver Becomes Friends With Cyclist He Hit on PCH in Huntington Beach, Helps With His Recovery

 As of Monday afternoon, the GoFundMe had raised about $2,000 toward Sovilla's recovery effort.

-For his part, Sovilla he plans to continue cycling — although he says he may not be riding on roads like PCH in the future.
+For his part, Sovilla plans to continue cycling — although he says he may not be riding on roads like PCH in the future.